Burbano-Lab/rice-blast-variant-calling/2_Population_Structure.md

 	clstr <- pam(coords_PCA, number_of_clusters, metric = "euclidean")
 }
 ```
-Finally, in order to generate confidence intervals, we sampled with replacement and recalculated the Silhouette scores
+Finally, to generate confidence intervals, we sampled with replacement and recalculated the Silhouette scores
 ```R
 iterations <- 1000 # Number of iterations
 for(i in 1:iterations){